sandokim/DeeplearningKnowledge/SURE.md

 also propose a SURE-based refining method with a noisy test image for further performance improvement.
 Our quick refining method outperformed conventional BM3D, deep image prior, and often the networks trained with ground truth.
 Potential extension of our
 SURE-based methods to Poisson noise model was also investigated

+### K. Dabov, A. Foi, V. Katkovnik, and K. Egiazarian, “Image denoising by sparse 3-D transform-domain collaborative filtering,”

+Deep learning based image denoisers have yielded performances that are equivalent to or better than those of conventional state-of-the-art denoising techniques such as BM3D